Afrikaans grammar: Pleonasm

-is the repetition of the same concept in a phrase e.g. dooie lyk (dead body), ronde sirkel (round circle).
-(This is not good language usage).
+A pleonasm is the repetition of the same concept in a phrase using different words e.g. dooie lyk (dead body), ronde sirkel (round circle).
+This is considered poor grammar.

 Analogy

-is the formation of words after the example of words that are related, e.g. hondmak (dog-tame) is the intensifier for mak (tame), but the word hond (dog) is also used as an intensifier in many other words, which have nothing to do with a tame dog, e.g. hondmoeg (dog-tired), hondsiek (dog-sick).
+Analogies are used in the language for the formation of words after the example of words that are related, e.g. hondmak (dog-tame) is the intensifier for mak (tame), but the word hond (dog) is also used as an intensifier in many other words, which have nothing to do with a tame dog, e.g. hondmoeg (dog-tired), hondsiek (dog-sick).